Churchill Greens

 Plays from 1,040 – 1,764 yards

-Churchill Greens is a course for the senses.
-It a simply spectacular setting.
+Churchill Greens is a course for the senses - it's simply a spectacular setting.
 The greens and bunkers would feel right at home on any Villages Championship course, and the surrounding terrain is as engaging as anything around here.
 If not for a fairly mundane opening stretch, Churchill might easily land in my top five.
 But once your senses wake up, the final six holes are as good as it gets.

-Like its sister course, Pimlico, Churchill eases you into the round.
-The first three holes are similar enough that you’ll probably pull the same club from each tee box.
-Hole one plays more uphill, two levels out, and three introduces a bunker -but that’s about it for variety.
+Like Pimlico - its sister course - Churchill eases you into the round.
+The first three holes are similar enough that you’ll probably pull the same club for each tee box.
+Hole one plays more uphill, two levels out, and three introduces a larger bunker - but that’s it for variety.
 Think of it as the opening furlongs of a race, where everyone is just settling in and staying upright.
 The excitement comes later.

 And that’s where things change.
 From the fourth through the ninth, this is as good a stretch of golf as I’ve played anywhere.

-The fourth is a short par four - my favorite four words - and one of the prettiest tee boxes on the course.
+The fourth is a short par four - my favorite three words - and one of the prettiest tee boxes in town.
 Towering evergreens line the hole, making me feel like I’ve been transported back to Minnesota.
-At just 278 yards from the gold tees, it’s very reachable in two if you stay out of trouble.
-The green is relatively flat, offering a real birdie chance.
+At just 278 yards from the gold tees, it’s easily reachable in two if you stay out of trouble on the drive.
+The green is flat, offering a real birdie chance.

-But what makes #4 memorable isn’t just how it plays - it’s how it sounds.
+But what makes #4 memorable isn’t how it plays - it’s how it sounds.
 On weekdays, you may hear the joyful noise of kids on a nearby playground.
 The Villages Charter School sits just north of the green, a reminder that this “retirement community” has a thriving school system too.
-It’s a surprising and refreshing soundtrack, and one worth pausing for a minute or two.
+It’s a surprising and refreshing soundtrack, and one worth pausing for a minute or two to soak in.

 At first glance, the fifth hole looks fairly unremarkable.
 It isn’t.
 The green slopes subtly away in nearly every direction, making it extremely difficult to hold.
 Expect to be chipping more than you’d like.
 This would be great shot from a simulator!